osotorrio/designpatterns/GangOfFour.Patterns/Structural/Composite/README.md

 - users can buy one single course or multiple courses
 - courses could be individual courses
 - individual courses could be grouped in bundles
-- users can buy bundle courses
+- users can buy single bundle courses or multiple bundle courses
 - both, individual courses or bundle courses, can be created in runtime.